 The District receives revenue from the state to administer certain categorical education programs.
-State Board of Education rules require that revenue earmarked for these programs be expected only for the program for which the money is provided.
+State Board of Education rules require that revenue earmarked for these programs be expended only for the program for which the money is provided.
 These rules also require that the money not expended as of the close of the fiscal year be carried forward into the following year to be expended for the same categorical programs.
 The State Department of Education requires the categorical educational program revenues be accounted for in the general fund.

-Interfund Transactions

-Quasi-external transactions are accounted for as revenues, expenditures or expenses.
+Interfund Transactions - Quasi-external transactions are accounted for as revenues, expenditures or expenses.
 Transactions that constitute reimbursements to a fund or expenditure/expenses initially made from it that are properly applicable to another fund are recorded as expenditures/expenses in the fund that is reimbursed.

 All other transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
 All other interfund transfers are reported as operating transfers.
-There were no operating transfers or residual equity transfers during fiscal year 2020.